Admissions interviews

 At Churchill, we usually interview between 2/3 and 3/4 of our undergraduate applicants each year.
 All our interviews are conducted online, using Zoom.
 Most interviewees have a single interview, typically with two interviewers (occasionally a third person is present as an observer).
 Our interview slots are normally 45 minutes long, though the actual interview duration tends to be in the range of 30-40 minutes.
 Some interviews require pre-reading or a preparation exercise, in which case we will assign time for this before the interview proper.
 To check for any particular details about the interview format in your chosen course, see our Courses webpages.

 Although the precise format of Cambridge interviews varies a bit from college to college and between subjects, all essentially have the same two functions.
-For us, they give our subject experts the opportunity to meet you and assess your academic ability.
-For you, they are a bit like Cambridge supervisions, so they give you a chance to experience the way we teach and decide whether you feel you’re suited to it.
+For us, they give our subject experts an opportunity to meet you and assess your academic ability.
+For you, they’re a bit like Cambridge supervisions, so they give you a chance to experience the way we teach and decide whether you feel you’re suited to it.
 To these ends, our interviews are typically based around academic problems to which we will ask you to seek solutions, assisted as appropriate by your interviewers, usually via discussion.

 To prepare, the best thing you can do is revise, particularly:

-• Relevant content from school or college;
+- Relevant content from school or college;

-• Your UCAS personal statement;
+- Your UCAS personal statement;

-• Any written work we have asked you to submit.
+- Any written work we have asked you to submit.